 Here’s an interactive, 3D terrain view of the run.
 The map can be zoomed, tilted, rotated, and panned.
-For help controlling the view, click/tap the “?” icon in the upper right corner of the screen.
+To change the view, use the control on the upper right side of the screen.
 Track and placename locations are approximate and subject to errors.
 Poor weather, and other conditions may make this route unsuitable for this activity.

 Those that recreate at Ahmanson will recognize the title photo as East Las Virgenes Canyon, about 1.1 mile from the Victory Trailhead.
 This is where a trail/road to Lasky Mesa forks off the main road.

 The rattlesnake track above was one of several snake tracks on Eagle Springs Fire Road this morning.
 This area, which is below Eagle Rock in Topanga State Park, was severely burned in the May 2021 Palisades Fire.